The Most Amazing Thing I Have Ever Seen

 “Coffee,” he grunts.

 The view is beyond imagination.
-From my vantage to the distant horizon, thousands of Portuguese men-of-war dot the serene, indigo water.
+From my vantage to the distant horizon, a hundred thousand or more Portuguese men-of-war dot the vivid indigo water.
 Illuminated by the morning sun, their translucent, crystal blue sails have been transformed into a vast, surreal, and stunningly beautiful starfield in the sea.

 Part of me wants to remain here, spellbound as if in an opiate haze.
 Camaraderie will not let me.